- Mount Sinai Doctors

 About Me

-Thomas Marron, MD, PhD, is the Director of the Early Phase Trials Unit (EPTU) at The Tisch Cancer Institute, Professor of Medicine (Hematology and Medical Oncology), and Professor of Immunology and Immunotherapy at the Icahn School of Medicine at Mount Sinai.
-He is a Medical Oncologist, and holds a PhD in Immunology; his research focuses on development of cancer immunotherapies.
+Thomas Marron, MD, PhD, is Professor of Medicine (Hematology and Medical Oncology) and Professor of Immunology and Immunotherapy at the Icahn School of Medicine at Mount Sinai.
+He is the Director of the Early Phase Trials Unit (EPTU) and Associate Director for Translational Research at the Mount Sinai Tisch Cancer Center, a NCI-Designated Comprehensive Cancer Center.
+Dr. Marron holds a PhD in Immunology; his research focuses on development of cancer immunotherapies.

-EPTU focuses on Phase 1 and Phase 2 multi-histology clinical trials developing novel agents and combinations of new and old agents that are being tried across solid tumor types.
-Dr. Marron’s focus is on the immunotherapy space, with particular focus on novel immunomodulatory agents and cancer vaccine strategies.
+EPTU supports Phase 1 and Phase 2 multi-histology clinical trials developing novel agents and combinations of new and old agents that are being tried across solid tumor types.
+Dr. Marron’s focus is on the immunotherapy space, particularly novel immunomodulatory agents and cancer vaccine strategies.

 As a member of the Center for Thoracic Oncology, Dr. Marron treats thoracic malignancies, including non-small cell lung cancer, small cell lung cancer, and malignant pleural mesothelioma.
-He leads numerous industry-sponsored as well as investigator-initiated clinical trials for thoracic malignancies as well hepatocellular carcinoma (liver cancer).
+He leads numerous industry-sponsored as well as investigator-initiated clinical trials for thoracic malignancies.

-As a member of The Tisch Cancer Institute and the Precision Immunology Institute, Dr. Marron works closely with basic scientists across the Mount Sinai Health System, translating preclinical findings into clinical advances.
-He also leads The neoAdjuvant Research Group to Evaluate Therapeutics (TARGET) which is housed in EPTU and is a large cross-disciplinary collaborative translational research program focused on clinical trials for multiple types of cancer in which patients receive novel therapies prior to surgery.
-These neoadjuvant trials are often called “window-of-opportunity” trials given the brief nature of the pre-surgical intervention, and opportunity to learn a great deal about novel agent’s mechanisms of action in humans.
+As a member of the Mount Sinai Tisch Cancer Center and the Precision Immunology Institute, Dr. Marron works closely with basic scientists across the Mount Sinai Health System, translating preclinical findings into clinical advances.
+He leads The neoAdjuvant Research Group to Evaluate Therapeutics (TARGET) which is housed in EPTU and is a large cross-disciplinary collaborative translational research program focused on clinical trials for multiple types of cancer in which patients receive novel therapies prior to surgery.
+These neoadjuvant trials are often called “window-of-opportunity” trials, given the brief nature of the pre-surgical intervention and the opportunity to learn a great deal about novel agents’ mechanisms of action in humans.
 The goal of these trials is to decrease the likelihood that cancer will return after surgery; in parallel, they support deep interrogation of the effect of new and standard therapies on the tumor immune microenvironment at the single-cell level.
 Further, the trials enable Dr. Marron and collaborators to define combination approaches that optimize response rates and the durability of novel immune-based therapies, while minimizing toxicity to patients.

 Language